jrliv/notes/CSharp/Notes/README.md

 ### Utility classes

 A class that has only private constructors cannot be instantiated.
 Such class usually has only static members and is called "utility class".
-Many of the System classes in C# are examples of utility classes that don't need to be instantiated. <b>System.Environment</b>, <b>System.Console</b>, <b>System.String</b>, <b>System.Math</b>, and <b>System.Random</b> are a few of the most commonly used System classes in C#.
+Many of the System classes in C# are examples of utility classes that don't need to be instantiated. **System.Environment**, **System.Console**, **System.String**, **System.Math**, and **System.Random** are a few of the most commonly used System classes in C#.

 ## Namespaces